Southcoast Health Patient & Family Advisory Council

 The PFAC is co-chaired by someone from the community, such as a former patient or a family member, and by someone from Southcoast Health, such as an administrator, trustee or physician.
 Others are invited to attend the PFAC meetings, depending on the topics or issues to be discussed.
 Community membership is on a volunteer basis.

-The PFAC meets on the last Monday of every month, except in July and December.
+The PFAC meets on the fourth Monday of every month, except in July and December.
 The committee also meets via conference call the second Monday of each month.

 Below is a list of our sitting Community Council Members: